Sklyvan/EvolutionSimulation/README.md

 locate Python.h
 ```

-After locate Python.h, you should get a location similar to:
+After running **locate Python.h**, you should get a location similar to: **/usr/include/python3.x/Python.h**

-**/usr/include/python3.8/Python.h** The Python version can be 3.7, 3.9 or 3.10.
-(Maybe some older Python versions can work too.)

-Now you can link the SDL and Python, for the Python link use the location found on **locate Python.h** output.
+Now you can link SDL and Python, for the Python link use the location from the **locate Python.h** output.

 ```shell
 sudo ln -s /usr/include/SDL2/SDL_ttf.h /usr/local/include/SDL2/